Fast Diffusion leads to partial mass concentration in Keller-Segel type stationary solutions: Numerical results for other values of

 \subsection{The case of even integers}

 When $\lambda=2n$ is an even integer, we can expand $|x-y|^{2n}$ in terms of a polynomial in $x$ and $y$.
-Using the radial symmetry of $\rho_*$, we obtain that only the even terms contribute to the convolution $\rho_*\ast|\cdot|^\lambda$ in the Euler-Lagrange equation~(\ref{eq:EL1}).
-In addition, the coefficient of $|x|^\lambda$ simplifies due to the mass constraint and~(\ref{eq:EL1}) can be rewritten in the form
+Using the radial symmetry of $\rho_*$, we obtain that only the even terms contribute to the convolution $\rho_*\ast|\cdot|^\lambda$ in the Euler-Lagrange equation~(\ref{eq:EL1}):